1. How do I know if I’m a Sex and Love Addict?

 Yes, there are three groups that have information for people whose lives are affected by sex and love addicts – S-Anon (615-833-3152; http://www.sanon.org/); COSA (763-537-6904; Co-Sex Addicts Anonymous, http://www.cosa-recovery.org/) and CO-SLAA (860-456-0032; http://www.coslaa.org/).

 There are telephone and online meetings available.
-If you and others see a need for an S.L.A.A. meeting in your area, you can request a Starter Kit and start a meeting in your area.
+If you and others see a need for an S.L.A.A. meeting in your area, you can read about starting a new meeting in your area. request a Starter Kit and start a meeting in your area.

 We suggest you attend at least six S.L.A.A. meetings to see if the Fellowship has anything to offer you.
 Recovery is a long-term process that takes place “One Day at a Time.”
 Over time, most of us have grown to cherish meetings as a means of sharing with and learning from others.
 Meetings model healthy relationships, help relieve our isolation, and free us from the shame of our addiction by reaffirming we are not alone in our disease or recovery.